|Social and Moral Index|

 |EU Average (EU25)||13.8||12.5|

-The Nordic states consistently have the world's highest taxes1 (see chart), pursued half-heartedly by Belgium and the United Kingdom and the most expensive living costs.
+The Nordic states consistently have the world's highest taxes1 (see chart), pursued half-heartedly by Belgium and the UK and the most expensive living costs.
 Those who live there tend not to complain, as they have a very high quality of life, but, immigrants and outsiders could easily be overwhelmed.

 An issue of the future is the demographic shift towards an older population - the 'demographic crises', something all developed countries are having to face up to.
 Although low unemployment may sound good; a combination of a labour shortage and a greying workforce means that many Nordic countries' economies have are being throttled.
 As a result, wages will rise as companies cling to their existing employees, and therefore exports will suffer due to an increase in the cost of goods.